bvn-architecture/styleguide/README.md

     <span class="cart-philosophies-grid-codes-three-of-three">**LEGEND SHEET DESCRIPTION POINTER**</span>
   </div>
 ```
-The page also uses [masony.js](http://masonry.desandro.com/).
-It allows the page to stack blocks automatically to remove white space.
+This page uses [masony.js](http://masonry.desandro.com/).
+It allows the page to stack blocks automatically to remove white space by stacking all boxes automatically.
 The Javascript is found at: `_includes/cart-philosophies/masonry-script.markdown`

 ###BVN Alphabet